ViniciusGN/ViniciusGN/README.md

 **`Cybersecurity Analyst`**

 My name is Vinicius Nascimento, a 25-year-old Brazilian majoring in Cybersecurity & Artificial Intelligence.
 I am currently pursuing a degree in Network Engineering at the University of Brasília (UnB) and a double degree in Computer Engineering at ENSICAEN (BAC+4), in France.

-I am passionate about cybersecurity, AI, and telecommunications, and I share my knowledge through articles and projects on GitHub and Medium: [Vinicius Medium](https://medium.com/@viniciusg.mnas).
+I am passionate about cybersecurity, AI, and telecommunications, and I share my knowledge through articles and projects available on GitHub and Medium, which serve as my portfolios: [Vinicius Medium](https://medium.com/@viniciusg.mnas).

 <p align="left">